imsruthi/Tableau/README.md

 Overall, the 6 sheets in the dashboard provide a comprehensive and insightful overview of the real estate market in the United States from 2016 to 2023.
 The dashboard shows that assessed values have increased steadily over time and that they are a good proxy for market value.
 Sale prices have also increased steadily over time.

 # Hourly Pattern of Crime Rate in San Francisco
+This is a data visualization project that uses Tableau to explore the crime rate patterns and trends in San Francisco from 2017 to 2023.

+The goal of the assignment is to:

+Gain an understanding of the crime rate distribution in San Francisco neighborhoods.
+Identify trends in crime rates over time.
+Explore the relationship between crime rates and other factors, such as poverty and unemployment.
+Create a Tableau dashboard that communicates the findings of the analysis to a variety of audiences.
+To complete the assignment, I cleaned and prepared the crime data, created a Tableau dashboard with a variety of visualizations, and wrote a description for the dashboard that explains the purpose, key findings, and how to interpret the visualizations.

 ![Dashboard 2](https://github.com/imsruthi/Tableauu/blob/1589d81ee77207aa7f22c7698eb16c4f25b90388/Dashboard%202.png)

 This Tableau dashboard provides a comprehensive overview of the hourly pattern of crime rate in San Francisco from 2017 to 2023.
 The dashboard includes a variety of visualizations, including: